Cash App Cash Card Review: Is the Cash App Cash Card Free?

 Real Savings

 At some point Cash App added what amounts to an interest-free savings account insured up to $250k by the Federal Deposit Insurance Corporation (FDIC) into the app’s functionality.
+Did we mention that starting November 8, 2024, Cash App’s savings APY offer will be changing to 4% APY?

 It’s not the most useful feature on its own—interest is really the only reason to keep a savings account instead of a checking account—but the Cash App savings account does have a couple of neat things going for it.